ArasLabs/style-non-current-items/README.md

 10. On the Part form, click **View > Revisions**.
 11. In the resulting dialog, double-click one of the previous generations of the Part.

 The Part form that appears will have a watermark image that says "Non Current".
-If you would like to change the watermark image that is displayed:
+To change the watermark image being displayed:

 1. Add your image to the code tree under `Innovator\Client\customer\`.
 2. Update the HTML source of the `overlay` field on the Part form.